triplom/infrastructure-repo/README.md

    - Expose services only when necessary
    - Configure proper TLS with cert-manager

+5. **Token Management**:
+   - Never hardcode tokens in scripts or workflows
+   - Use environment variables for sensitive values
+   - Implement pre-commit hooks to prevent accidental credential commits

 ## 👨‍💻 Contributing

 Contributions are welcome!
 Please follow these steps: